ccsosa/Gap-analysis-curriculum-of-an-online-lesson-for-gap-analysis/README.md

 - 3.4.
 Tutorial to perform a Landraces gap analysis using a shiny app

 Learning outcomes:
-- Perform a Crop Wild Relatives gap analysis
+- Perform a Crop Wild Relatives gap analysis (CWRGA)
+- Perform a Landraces gap analysis (LGA)
 - Understanding the metrics associated with a gap analysis
-- Perform a Landraces gap analysis
 - Visualizing results of a gap analysis and plan a collecting mission

 ### Topic 3.1.
 Foundations of Crop Wild relatives ex-situ gap analysis